Best Free Streaming Services to Watch Your Favorite Content

 Hoopla brings your library’s audiobook, movie, and TV collection to your home, without you having to physically go to your library.

-All you need to start browsing and renting from its strong content offering is your library card.
+All you need to start browsing and renting is your library card.

 Kanopy is similar to Hoopla in that it also uses your library card to rent movies and TV shows.
 On Kanopy, you’ll find thousands of free movies to watch.